 First, it should pass the “eye test”.
 Can people look at your design and essentially get the same impression?
 Can they perceive the feel you want them to have?

 Rely on common sense.
 Don’t use fonts that are hard to read.
 Stay away from harsh colors.
 You may think these are a great way to stand out, but bad fonts and colors do more harm than good.
 The same is true for blurry or distorted images.

 It’s much better to have a simple design than to create something complex or confusing.
 We’ll explore this in more depth in a section that follows.

 Brand Design Tips

 1. Design Tools

 If your budget won’t allow you to hire a professional designer, then it may be best to do it yourself.
 Great design is a combination of skill and creativity.
 It will take some practice to develop a polished design.

 Here are some great online tools you can use:

-While most of these have paid plans, you can do a lot with their free versions.
+While most of these have paid plans, you can do a lot with the free versions.

 2. Know Your File Types

 You must also know what file type (extensions) to use in each circumstance.

 The quality and flexibility of file types is important as well.
 Rastor files are built on pixels and have a defined size.
-Jpeg and PNG files are common rastor file types (see below).
+JPG and PNG files are common rastor file types (see below).
 However, resizing these images to fit certain spaces sacrifices resolution quality.

 But vector files do not have the same limitations of rastor images.
 These use proportional formulas instead of pixels.
 This makes them easy to resize without compromising the quality of the image.

 You should have a vector file for all brand designs you create.
 These are used to make t-shirts, business cards, or other brand assets.

 The most common image types are:

 - Jpeg (or .jpg) are the smallest file type.
-These images take up less space, but do lose some resolution quality.
+These images take up less space, but can lose some resolution quality.